MichaelMcKibbin/UCMS-NoPackages/readme.md

 Encapsulation was strengthened by keeping fields private and using controlled accessors (getters and setters), improving data integrity.

-Overall, this iteration produces good package separation, meaningful object interactions, and console outputs that demonstrate OOP principles.
+This iteration produces good package separation, meaningful object interactions, and console outputs that demonstrate OOP principles.

+This OOP design ensures that new user types or assessment forms can be added with minimal modification, demonstrating the Open/Closed Principle in practice.